vegaprotocol/documentation/docs/concepts/trading-framework.md

 0.25 x 103.5 = 25.875 ETH to LP 2's margin account
 0.10 x 103.5 = 10.350 ETH to LP 3's margin account

-### Liquidity commitment transaction
-Participants can commit liquidity by submitting a liquidity submission transaction to the network.

-The buy and sell orders that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by the manually maintained orders falls short of it. (??)

-A liquidity commitment transaction must include:
-* Market identifier for a market that is in a state that accepts liquidity commitments
-* Liquidity commitment amount
-* Proposed liquidity fee level
-* A set of liquidity buy and sell orders

-### Liquidity commitment order type
-In essence, liquidity commitment orders are sets of pegged orders grouped by order book size, with a proportion set for each order within the order 'shape'.
-The overall volume depends on the remaining liquidity obligation, the mid-price, and the risk model parameters, but the sizes of orders relative to each other can still be controlled.

-Those orders use a special batch order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.

-A liquidity commitment order type has a specific set of features that set it apart from a standard order:
-* *Submitted as a batch order*: A liquidity commitment order allows simultaneously specifying multiple orders in one message/transaction
-* *Sits on the order book*: The orders are always priced limit orders that sit on the order book, and do not trade on entry
-* *Returns to the order book after being filled*: The order is always refreshed after it trades, based on the above requirements so that the full commitment is always supplied

-#### Liquidity fee [WIP]
-As part of the liquidity commitment transaction, a liquidity provider submits their desired level for the liquidity fee factor for the market.

-The fee factor is set from the values submitted by all liquidity providers for a given market.

-First, (we) see a list of pairs that capture each liquidity provider's committed liquidity, together with their desired liquidity fee factor.
-This list is then arranged by increasing order of fee amount.

-[LP-1-stake, LP-1-liquidity-fee-factor]
-[LP-2-stake, LP-2-liquidity-fee-factor]
-...
-[LP-N-stake, LP-N-liquidity-fee-factor]

-where N is the number of liquidity providers who have committed to supply liquidity to this market.
-Note that LP-1-liquidity-fee-factor <= LP-2-liquidity-fee-factor <= ... <= LP-N-liquidity-fee-factor because we demand this list of pairs to be sorted in this way.

-Find the smallest integer k such that [target stake] < sum from i=1 to k of [LP-stake-i].
-In other words, we want in this ordered list to find the liquidity providers that supply the liquidity that's required.
-If no such k exists - set k=N.

-Finally, set the liquidity-fee-factor for this market to be the fee LP-k-liquidity-fee-factor.
-Example for fee setting mechanism

-[LP 1 stake = 120 ETH, LP 1 liquidity-fee-factor = 0.5%]
-[LP 2 stake = 20 ETH, LP 2 liquidity-fee-factor = 0.75%]
-[LP 3 stake = 60 ETH, LP 3 liquidity-fee-factor = 3.75%]

-    If the target stake = 119 then the needed liquidity is given by LP 1, thus k=1 and so the market's liquidity-fee-factor is LP 1 fee = 0.5%.
-    If the target stake = 123 then the needed liquidity is given by LP 1 and LP 2, thus k=2 and so the market's liquidity-fee-factor is LP 2 fee = 0.75%.
-    If the target stake = 240 then even putting all the liquidity supplied above does not meet the estimated market liquidity demand and thus we set k=N and so the market's liquidity-fee-factor is LP N fee = LP 3 fee = 3.75%.
-    Initially (before market opened) the [target stake] is by definition zero (it's not possible to have a position on a market that's not opened yet).
-Hence by default the market's initial liquidity-fee-factor is the lowest liquidity-fee-factor.

-Once the market opens, and the opening auction starts, a clock starts ticking.
-The protocol calculates the target stake (!!!!link).
-The fee is continuously re-evaluated using the mechanism above.

 ### Submit liquidity commitment orders
 A liquidity provider must submit a valid set of liquidity provider orders.
 That set must include a *buy shape* and a *sell shape*.